-But if you get pregnant again before you’re physically or emotionally ready, it might not help your grief much at all.
+But getting pregnant again before you and your partner are physically or emotionally ready might not help your grief much at all.
 This is because the grieving period can take time and a lot of emotional energy.

 You might also feel a mix of different emotions, like excitement about another pregnancy or fear of another stillbirth or neonatal death.
-Keep in mind that just as your body needs time to recover physically, your emotional reserves do too.
+It’s natural and OK to grieve the loss of your baby while also feeling excited and happy about another pregnancy.